 All matches are a best-of-three sets.
 The first two sets go to 21 points, with a winning margin of two points, while a third and deciding set goes to 15 points, with a winning margin of two points.
 Teams can score a point by winning a rally, regardless of who served.

-Both the men’s and women’s tournaments begin with the teams divided into pools for a preliminary round robin within each pool.
+Both the men’s and women’s Olympic tournaments begin with the 24 two-player teams divided into six pools for a preliminary round robin within each pool.
+The winning team in a match receives two points in the standings while the losing team receives one point.
 The top two teams in each pool advance to a Round of 16, along with the two best third place teams.
-The remaining third place teams play off to determine the final two places in the Round of 16.
-At this point, the tournaments become single elimination brackets, narrowing down to the semifinal winners who play for gold while the semifinal losers play for bronze.
+The remaining third place teams play off in a lucky loser round to determine the final two places in the Round of 16.
+At this point, the tournaments become single elimination brackets, narrowing down to the semifinal winners who play for gold and silver while the semifinal losers play for bronze.

 |Men||John Child, Mark Heese||Bronze||Atlanta 1996|